How to Automate Client Reporting as a Virtual Assistant (2026)

 Scenario Make’s term for an automated workflow.
 Unlike Zapier’s linear Zaps, Make scenarios are built on a visual canvas and support branching logic, conditional routers, and data transformation modules.

 Data hub The central repository, typically a Google Sheet, where all data from different sources lands before being processed and visualized.
-In this stack, every client’s reporting system has one data hub that all automation writes to and Looker Studio reads from.
+In this stack, every client’s reporting system has one data hub that all automation writes to and Data Studio reads from.

 Connector The pre-built integration between an automation platform and an external app.
 Zapier and Make both offer pre-built connectors for Asana, ClickUp, Gmail, Google Sheets, and thousands of others.
-Looker Studio’s built-in connectors link directly to Google ecosystem data sources.
+Data Studio’s built-in connectors link directly to Google ecosystem data sources.

 AI narrative layer The component of an automated reporting workflow where an AI model (ChatGPT, Claude) receives structured data and generates a written summary section, the “what does this mean” paragraph that clients actually read.
 The VA reviews and edits the draft before delivery.